Call: 015394 88855

 Fancy getting hands-on and meeting the ‘students’ as they train?

-Regular Dogsbody, of which the LDMRSDA are extremely grateful for her time, Deb Clarke fondly recounts being “barked at – at top volume in close proximity, slobbered over, jumped on and played with” as well as sitting in bogs, sliding down scree slopes and being buried six foot under snow!
+Regular Dogsbody, Deb Clarke fondly recounts being “barked at – at top volume in close proximity, slobbered over, jumped on and played with” as well as sitting in bogs, sliding down scree slopes and being buried six foot under snow!

-We at Lakelovers are honoured to support the hardworking Lake District Mountain Rescue Search Dog teams – handlers, dogs and dogsbodies – who work tirelessly to protect the safety of the Lake District for those who love the Lakes as much as we do!
+We at Lakelovers are honoured to support the hardworking Lake District Mountain Rescue Search Dog teams – handlers, dogs and dogsbodies – who work tirelessly to protect the safety of those who love the Lakes as much as we do!